EasyHeC: Accurate and Automatic Hand-eye Calibration via Differentiable Rendering and Space Exploration: EXPERIMENTS

 \subsection{Real-world applications}

+EasyHeC is useful in a variety of real-world applications~\cite{jia2023chain,chen2023perceiving}.
 In this section, we present some real-world applications to exemplify the efficacy of our proposed approach.
-Suppose we intend to employ a state-based policy with solely visual inputs, in that case, it becomes imperative to convert object states from the camera coordinate system to the robot base coordinate system.
+Suppose we intend to employ a state-based policy with solely visual inputs, then it becomes imperative to convert object states from the camera coordinate system to the robot base coordinate system.
 In this case, the proposed EasyHeC could be leveraged to perform this transformation.
 In our experiment, we choose CoTPC~\cite{jia2023chain} as the state-based algorithm, which takes states as input and outputs the next robot action.
 We perform two experiments using the CoTPC algorithm: stacking cube and peg insertion.
 Specifically, we use PVNet~\cite{peng2019pvnet} to estimate the object poses in the camera coordinate system and then use the hand-eye calibration results to transform the object poses from the camera coordinate system to the base coordinate system as the input states to the CoTPC network.
 Fig.\ref{fig:cotpc} shows the screenshots captured during the execution process, which demonstrate that the cubes are accurately aligned and the peg is successfully inserted, thereby affirming the effectiveness of our method in state-based algorithms.